Broadcast Engineering and Small Scale AM and FM Transmitter Manufacturer

 Ventilation - Cooling fan forced airflow

-1-2 Watt AM Pole Transmitter £170 This AM Transmitter has been designed for use where there is limited space for a conventional long-wire aerial.
-It instead uses a telescopic 15 metre vertical pole and so can be retracted when not in use.
+This AM Transmitter has been designed for use where there is limited space for a conventional long-wire aerial.
+It instead uses a telescopic 5 metre vertical pole and so can be retracted when not in use.
 This makes the transmitter portable in a way..
-It operates between 1024KHz and 1620KHz in the Medium Waveband (AM Band) and is designed to be a reliable and stable unit.
+It operates between 1024KHz and 1620KHz (1740max) in the Medium Waveband (AM Band) and is designed to be a reliable and stable unit.
+Typical range 0.5 to 2Km radius.

 Features: